venkatapavan2905/Terraform_files/README.md

 # Terraform_files

-This Repository consists of terraform files for creation of various resources in AWS.
+This Repository consists of Terraform files for creation of various resources in AWS.